nus-cs2103-AY2223S1/tp/docs/_ug/commands/ItemCommands.md

 {% capture notes %}
 **Assumption:**

-Initially, FoodRem does not contain an item with the name "Potato".
+FoodRem does not already contain an item with the name "Potato".
 {% endcapture %}
 {%
   include command-format.md